subtleGradient/Dalvik.tmbundle/README.md

-# Android Dalvik bytecode hacking with TexMate 2
+# Android Dalvik bytecode hacking with TextMate 2

 * Open a `dex` file in TextMate.
 * It'll show you the bytecode as smali code.